-Our Managing Director is the most senior person accountable for the sustainability performance of our business, and under their supervision, our Leadership Team delivers on our strategy in line with Our Values, Code of Conduct and sustainability policies.
-Our Group Sustainability Manager oversees sustainability across the business and assists our operations to drive social and environmental performance.
+Our Managing Director is the most senior person accountable for the sustainability performance of our business, and under his supervision, our Senior Leadership Team delivers our sustainability strategy, in line with Our Values, Code of Conduct and Sustainability policies.
+Our Group General Manager Communication and Corporate Services and our General Manager Sustainability oversee sustainability across the business and assist our operations to drive governance, social and environmental performance.

-Perseus is committed to maintaining open and transparent dialogue with our stakeholders to enable early identification and mutual understanding of potential risks and our mitigation strategies.
-We strive to develop strong, effective, and long-lasting relationships with our stakeholders, in line with our mission “to generate material benefits for all of our stakeholders, in fair and equitable proportions”.
-Our Annual Sustainability report maps our key stakeholder groups, their interests, how we create shared value, and how we engage with them.
+Perseus is committed to maintaining open and transparent dialogue with our stakeholders to enable early identification and mutual understanding of potential risks and mitigation strategies.
+We strive to develop strong, effective, and long-lasting relationships in our mission “to generate material benefits for all of our stakeholders, in fair and equitable proportions”.
+Key stakeholder groups, their interests, how we create shared value, and how we engage with them are shown below.

 We conduct our business with integrity and in compliance with all host and home country laws as a minimum, and relevant international laws.
 Elements of our Ethical Conduct Framework are detailed below.
 Our Corporate Policies are available on our website.
 Our Compliance Management System, based on ISO AS/ISO Standard 19600:2015, is in place to support us to meet legal and other commitments.
 In FY20, we did not record or receive any legal non-compliances or fines related to our health, safety, environment, community or security.

 Our Code of Business Conduct brings our values to life and sets the standards for our people to act ethically, responsibly and lawfully.
 It applies to all employees, including Directors, executive management, contractor staff, suppliers and business partners who act on our behalf.